Augustus – Rome’s First Emperor

 He became Emperor in 27BC and the senate named him Augustus.

 He therefore became the First Emperor of Rome.

-During his time as Emperor, he arranged for much of the city to be rebuilt with new buildings, roads and aqueducts and he passed many reforms, promoting family life and marriage.
+During his time as Emperor, he arranged for much of the city to be rebuilt with new buildings, roads and aqueducts.

-It was to be a time of great peace in Rome (Pax Romana).
+This was a time of great peace in Rome (Pax Romana).

 He became Emperor at age 36, although he had already ruled for some time, and he ruled until his death at age 77.
 It is believed that his wife Livia may have been involved in his death.

 On his deathbed he stated ‘I inherited a city of clay and turned it into marble’.